PazDak/Jamf_Splunk_Dashboards/ReadMe.md

 # Questions

-Raise an issue with the repo and I can help you with any of the dashboards or reach out to the MacAdmins #Splunk channel
+Raise an issue with the repo and I can help you with any of the dashboards or reach out to the MacAdmins #Splunk channel for help